 Walk by the gluten-free frozen section when you are in the grocery store.
 Frozen gluten-free foods can also go on sale for you to take home and store until you're ready to eat.

-Become aware of less expensive gluten-free staples.
-This includes rice, oats (must be certified gluten-free), corn, potatoes, and other grains when they are offered on sale.
-Buying gluten-free grains in bulk will also save you money in the long run.
+Become aware of less expensive gluten-free staples and purchase in bulk.
+This includes rice, oats (must be certified gluten-free), corn, and potatoes.

 What are the best gluten-free products to buy?